aeu/legible-algorithms/sorting/heapsort/README.md

 # Heapsort
-An implementation of mergesort, as described in Intruduction to Algorithms.
+An implementation of heapsort, as described in Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.

 # Notes
 Objective-C.